Shippable/docs/sources/reference/admiral-bbs.md

   <img src="/images/reference/admiral/BBS-SCM.png" alt="Install add-ons">

-## Configure OAuth in your BitBucker Server.
+## Configure OAuth in your Bitbucket Server.

   * Log into your Bitbucket Server dashboard and click on the gear/administration icon.
   * Click on `Application Links`.